 Part of the work of CTE is therefore to acknowledge change.
 We sometimes hear of a local Churches Together group ceasing to meet, or a Local Ecumenical partnership closing down.
 At the same time we celebrate the new networks that are emerging.
 As the Chair of one county Churches Together group put it, 'We have recently closed a local ecumenical partnership but, in my experience, we have never been so committed and active in our ecumenical work as we are at present'.

 One example of the changes taking place in an English town is Tamworth, where the regional church leaders gathered to commission a night time chaplaincy.
 It was an opportunity to highlight and hear from a wide variety of local networks that included: food banks; youth outreach, housing project, debt counselling and other mission work.
 Read the Tamworth story here.

 Among the new national networks that have emerged are the following which Churches Together work closely with:

-- is a mission network that began as 'Hope 08' and became a new national network with a focus in 2014 at the request of church leaders in England.
-A major resource book has been distributed by several denominations to all local leaders and in 2014 Hope is encouraging all churches to have a Rythm of Mission, whereby the major events of the churches year become opportunities for witness and evangelism.
-Hope have produced resources eg 'Sharing Jesus' and a number related to particular events eg the anniversary of World War I. http://www.hopetogether.org.uk/
+Hope - is a mission network that began as 'Hope 08' and became a new national network with a focus in 2014 at the request of church leaders in England.
+A major resource book has been distributed by several denominations to all local leaders and in 2014 Hope encouraged all churches to have a Rhythm of Mission, whereby the major events of the churches year became opportunities for witness and evangelism.
+Hope have produced resources including and a number related to particular events, eg the anniversary of World War I. http://www.hopetogether.org.uk/